anodynos/uRequire/readme.md

   `npm install uRequire -g`

-You 'll also need a local dependency for your AMD-to-become-UMD project (basically a proxy to node's require).
+You 'll also need a local dependency for your modules-to-become-UMD project.
+It uses a makeNodeRequire function that is a proxy to node's require, allowing resolution of paths mappings & the asynchronous version of require.

 So assuming you have your AMD modules like this
 <pre>